joekgilberto/battleship/README.md

 Instructions for accessing deployed game or ways to contribute to an open source game.

 ## Future Features
-1. Future implementations
+1. The ability for a user to position their own ships.
-2.
+2. A loading screen while the computer "thinks" of its next move.
-3.
+3. Declare a hit or miss

 <!-- A README.md file with these sections: